Metronidazole 0.75% w/w

 Each dose consists of one applicator filled with 5 g of Zidoval gel.

 Your box of Zidoval contains a tube of vaginal gel and five single use vaginal applicators.

 Wash your hands before opening the tube or touching the applicator

 Use a new applicator for each dose

-Immediately throw away the used applicator in the waste bin
+Dispose of the used applicator in the rubbish bin.

 Opening the tube